Proven-Paradox/shaper-system/Handbook.md

 When you use a Scan Ability, choose one of the following benefits.
 * You scan all targets in one square
 * You learn the target’s Physical and Mental Attack in addition to the usual stats.
-* You gain Boon +4 on the Stealth or Deception roll to conceal your use of the Scan ability from your target.
+* You gain Boon +4 on the Stealth or Deception roll to conceal your use of the Scan Ability from your target.
 * You Lock On to the target.
 Lock On applied in this way has Upkeep 0.

 #### Thick Skin